-The City's Post-Construction Storm Water Ordinance establishes design standards through a Design Memorandum.
-The City developed a technical memorandum describing how it will implement a post-construction storm water management program for qualifying new development or redevelopment.
+The City's Post Construction Storm Water Ordinance establishes design standards through a Post Construction Stormwater Management Technical Memorandum.
+The Technical Memorandum describes how post-construction storm water management requirements for qualifying new development or redevelopment shall be implemented.
 Post-construction storm water runoff quality is an important component of the City's SWMP.
-For all qualifying new development or redevelopment, post-construction storm water management shall include water quality BMPs to detain and treat the first 1.14 inches of rainfall that occurs on the project site.
-To document design information for post-construction BMPs, the City has developed design forms for BMPs that include detention ponds, retention ponds, underground detention, bioretention areas, and hydro dynamic separators.
-Copies of the design forms are provided in Appendix E. Components of the technical memorandum include the following:
+For all qualifying new development or redevelopment, post-construction storm water management shall include water quality BMPs to detain and treat the first 1.1 inches of rainfall that occurs on the project site.
+To document design information for post-construction BMPs, the City has developed design forms for BMPs that include detention ponds, retention ponds, underground detention, bioretention areas, and hydrodynamic separators.
+Components of the technical memorandum include the following: